2011–12 Queens Park Rangers F.C. season

 The 2011–12 season was Queens Park Rangers's 123rd professional season and their fifth season in the Premier League.
 The club competed in the Premier League for the first time in fifteen years, following their promotion as champions from The Championship in 2010–11.
 The club finished the season in 17th place, avoiding relegation by one point on the final day of the season.

+Kit

+Lotto Sport Italia continued as manufacturers of QPR's kit.
+Airlines Malaysia Airlines and AirAsia became new kit sponsors.